 The camera settings that you will want to use depend widely upon what you’re hoping to capture, and the available light.
 As a general rule, here are some guidelines for different types of storm photography:

-- Night Lightning
+• Night Lightning

-Lightning can make for some striking photographs!
 To capture lightning, a tripod and a slow shutter speed of around 30 seconds is usually in order.
 Adjust your aperture to about f/8, and keep your ISO below 400.
 While streaks of lightning are photogenic, the lightning behind the clouds tends to be less picturesque, often resulting in a washed-out sky.
 If you find that you have a lot of lightning behind the clouds, speed up the shutter speed to around 10-15 seconds to allow less light into the sensor.

-- Falling Raindrops
+• Falling Raindrops

 For streaky, falling raindrops, you’ll want to use a shutter speed of around 1/30 of a second.
 To “freeze” raindrops mid-air, a fast shutter speed of around 1/500 to 1/1000 of a second is necessary.

-- Ocean Waves or Softly Streaked Clouds
+• Ocean Waves or Softly Streaked Clouds

 Choppy ocean waves during a storm can make great images.
 For a softly blurred, misty waves or clouds, set a very slow shutter speed –anywhere between 5 seconds and several minutes, depending on how blurry you want the waves to be.
 Use faster shutter speeds for less blur.
 Be sure to use your tripod for image stabilization.